 This will result in a number of files (one for each organism group and each taxonomy level).
 By loading the tab-separated SSU_EXAMPLE_RF.bacteria.rf.7.txt file in, e.g., Excel, it is possible to plot rarefaction curves.
-In this example we have combined it with the rarefaction curves for the LSU data (in grey), both on the species level (level 7):
+In this example we have combined it with the rarefaction curves for the LSU data (in grey):